wighawag/tutorial-hardhat-deploy/README.md

 await deployments.fixture(["Token"]);
 ```

-Remember the deploy script you wrote earlier?
+Remember the deploy script we wrote earlier?
 This line allow to execute it prior to the test.
 It also generates an evm_snapshot automatically so if you write many tests, and they all refer to that fixture.
 This means that behind the scenes it does not redeploy it again and again, instead it automatically reverts to a previous state, speeding up your tests significantly!

 ```typescript